 Appropriate homework activities are set for each year group.
-All children also have a login for Doodle Maths and Timestables where they are able to practise their mathematical knowledge and Itimestables frequently.
-Both Doodle Maths and Timestables provide a personalised learning path for the children to develop their fluency and understanding in Maths.
+All children also have a login for

+Doodle Maths and Timestables where they are able to practise their mathematical knowledge and Timestables frequently.
+Both Doodle Maths and personalised learning path for the children to develop understanding in Maths.

-Sir Martin Frobisher Academy encourages parents to be actively involved in supporting their children's mathematical ability.
+Timestables provide а their fluency and Sir Martin Frobisher Academy encourages parents to be actively involved in supporting their children's mathematical ability.
 This can be through daily counting, learning number bonds, recalling multiplication and division facts as well as talking through their mathematical understanding.
 There have been developments in the strategies taught in schools; therefore, parents are able to access the Mathematics Calculation Policy.